Montana’s Barstool Ski Races Are Exactly What They Sound Like

 When the weather gets cold, things get wacky.

-Picture it: it’s 1978, the dead of winter in one of the harshest states for the season, around the time folks start getting twitchy and coming up with wacky ideas to pass the time (fun fact, the scenes driving up to the hotel in The Shining—the ultimate example of seasonal snow-induced psychosis—were filmed right next door on Going-to-the-Sun Road in Glacier National Park).
+Picture it: It’s 1978, the dead of winter in one of the harshest states for the season, around the time folks start getting twitchy and coming up with wacky ideas to pass the time (fun fact, the scenes driving up to the hotel in The Shining—the ultimate example of seasonal snow-induced psychosis—were filmed right next door on Going-to-the-Sun Road in Glacier National Park).

 The only rule of the challenge, the story goes, was that you had to cross the finish line in the drinking position—a rule which still holds today for the traditional barstool ski races.
 So one of the guys screwed some skis to a barstool and shoved off down the steep 750-foot hill.
 “He made it most of the way,” says Shafer.
 “And the next year it was, ‘Okay, let’s see who’s fastest.’
-And it just kind of took off from there.”
+It just kind of took off from there.”

 He also recommends bringing protection.
-“Four or five years ago we started bringing in a professional grooming machine, and [races] go significantly faster now,” says Shafer.
+“Four or five years ago, we started bringing in a professional grooming machine, and [races] go significantly faster now,” says Shafer.
 “Once we started grooming the hill, a lot more guys started wearing helmets.”